When a support request comes in at firstname.lastname@example.org we have a couple procedures to debug where a problem might come from.

 - Contact us

-Our Ruby agent ships with a built-in diagnose command-line tool that outputs information about the configuration of the AppSignal gem and environment it's running in.
+Our Ruby gem and Elixir package ship with a built-in diagnose command-line tool that outputs information about the configuration of the AppSignal library and environment it's running in.
 All this information can help in finding a potential cause of a problem.

 If you open a support request, we'll usually ask you to run this first.

-The diagnose command has to be run in the directory of an application that has the AppSignal agent installed.
+The diagnose command has to be run in the directory of an application that has the AppSignal library installed.

 Unless the application is configured with environment variables it's necessary to provide the diagnose command with an environment.
 The environment will help AppSignal load the correct configuration that needs to be diagnosed.

-APPSIGNAL_APP_ENV=production appsignal diagnose # --environment option support since Ruby gem version 2.0.4 appsignal diagnose --environment=production
+# Ruby APPSIGNAL_APP_ENV=production appsignal diagnose # --environment option support since Ruby gem version 2.0.4 appsignal diagnose --environment=production # Elixir MIX_ENV=production mix appsignal.diagnose # Or with the release binary bin/your_app command appsignal_tasks diagnose

 The diagnose command will output the following data.